Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Methodology

 The matrix normalized form of hypergraph random walk can be expressed as follows:

-Upon the definition of random walk probability, the hypergraph interaction feature, as group-wise interaction information, is calculated from hypergraph convolution operation based on hypergraph random walk theory, which can aggregate overall dependencies of vertexes and hyperedges on hypergraphs.
-According to \cite{kipf2017semisupervised, HGNN+}, the spectral hypergraph convolution operation that a filter $\mathbf{g}$ spectral convoluted input data $\mathbf{x} \in \{\mathbf{x}_1,\cdots,\mathbf{x}_N\}$ can be defined as follows:
+Based on the definition of random walk probability, the hypergraph interaction features, representing groupwise interaction information are calculated by a hypergraph spectral convolution operation grounded, which aggregates the global dependencies between vertices and hyperedges.
+Following \cite{kipf2017semisupervised, HGNN+}, the spectral hypergraph convolution of an input signal $\mathbf{x} \in \{\mathbf{x}_1,\cdots,\mathbf{x}_N\}$ with a filter $\mathbf{g}$ is defined as follows:

 where $\Delta = \mathbf{I} - \mathcal{O}$ is the regularized hypergraph Laplacian matrix.
 And $\mathbf{T}_{u}(\widetilde{\Delta})$ is the Chebyshev polynomial of order $u$ with scaled Laplacian $\widetilde{\Delta}= 2 {\Delta} / {\lambda_{\max }}-\mathbf{I}$, where ${\lambda_{\max }}$ is the largest eigenvalue of $\Delta$.
 The parameter $\theta$ is a weighted parameter, and ${U}$ is the kernel size of the graph convolution.